-Two task-group meetings are planned before the plenary meeting in 2015.
-The task-group will prepare a draft report which may provide recommendations to the IAEA to potentially develop the rationale for further guidance in specific areas.
-The draft report will be presented at the plenary meeting in 2015 where it will be finalized alongside with the GEOSAF Part II report and the technical document prepared by the core group.
+Two task-group meetings were held before the plenary meeting in 2015.
+The task-group prepared a draft report which provided recommendations to the IAEA to potentially develop the rationale for further guidance in specific areas.
+The draft report was presented at the plenary meeting in 2015 where it has been finalized alongside with the GEOSAF Part II report and the technical document prepared by the core group.

-In order to meet the objectives of this activity the task group will:
+In order to meet the objectives of this activity the task group has:

-- Assemble a list of existing IAEA Safety Requirements applicable to operational safety
+- Assembled a list of existing IAEA Safety Requirements applicable to operational safety

-- Assemble a list of other IAEA publications arising from areas outside the field of geological disposal facilities’ safety and select relevant documents
+- Assembled a list of other IAEA publications arising from areas outside the field of geological disposal facilities’ safety and select relevant documents

-- Identify gaps, prioritize them and prepare a proposal to address the possible need for further guidance
+- Identified gaps, prioritize them and prepare a proposal to address the possible need for further guidance

 For further information please contact